The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Methods

-where $g$ is the scattering parameter, a free parameter constrained to be between 0 (isotropic scattering) and 1 (forward scattering), and $\theta_0$ is the azimuthal location of the scattering peak, which is fixed to the near side of the disk.
+where $g$ is the scattering parameter, a free parameter constrained to be between 0 (isotropic scattering) and 1 (forward scattering), $\theta$ is the azimuthal angle in the disk mid-plane (defined by the coordinates x and y), and $\theta_0$ is the azimuthal location of the scattering peak, which is fixed to the minor axis on the near side of the disk.
+The Gaussian model is given by

+where $\sigma_{\theta}$ describes the azimuthal extent of the disk emission.
+The power law model is given by